dirkroorda/laf-fabric/docs/workbench.rst

 After loading the data, the workbench invokes your task script(s).
 You must declare the LAF-features that you use in your script, and the workbench will load data for them.
-Loading a handful of features typically adds 0.5 seconds to the load time.
+Loading a feature typically adds 0.1 to 1 second to the load time.
 It will also unload the data for features that the script has not declared.
 This is in order not to burden the RAM with data that does not pertain to the task.